 Those on the group flights depart today for your overnight flight to Nairobi.

-This morning we drive 250km (approx. 4-5 hours) on good roads to Lake Nakuru, arriving in time for lunch.
-The alkaline waters of this lake once supported an extremely large colony of flamingos - reckoned to be anything up to two million strong!
-Over the course of the year the lake changes size considerably, shrinking to its minimum in March at the end of the dry season, bringing changes in the type of birdlife and wildlife that inhabit this area and what we will see on our visit.
+This morning you drive 250 km (approx. 4-5 hours) on good roads to Lake Nakuru, arriving in time for lunch.
+We will pitch tents alongside glistening Lake Nakuru then head out on an afternoon game drive.
+Fringed by acacia trees, Nakuru Lake is transformed into a shimmering pink haze as hundreds of flamingos descend upon it.
+Keep an eye out for other wildlife - the savanna area also boasts a wide variety of animals including giraffes and lions.
+The alkaline waters of this lake once supported an extremely large colony of flamingos - reckoned to be up to two million strong!
+Over the course of the year the lake changes size considerably, shrinking to its minimum in March at the end of the dry season, changing the type of birdlife and wildlife that inhabit this area, and what you will see on your visit.
 Changes in water level and chemical concentration caused the permanent population of flamingos to move elsewhere in the 1970s - they now reappear periodically, but never stay for long.
 The lush area around the lake is well known for its bird life.
-In the afternoon, we will enjoy a game drive around the shore of the lake and look for the white rhinos that can usually be found around the shores.
+In the afternoon, you will enjoy a game drive around the shore of the lake, and look for the white rhinos that can usually be found around the shores.
+Accommodation: Camping with Facilities

-This morning we take a game drive.
-There's a lot of wildlife to see on the salty mudflats and wooded hills around Lake Nakuru, including giraffe, hippo, black and white rhino (both of which have been reintroduced), buffalo, warthog, zebra, various species of antelope and the ubiquitous waterbuck.
-Due to the relative absence of predators, and the consequent low risk, waterbuck and impala thrive here, giving one meaning of Nakuru's name - 'the place of the waterbuck. ' However there is just a chance that we'll see lion and the extremely elusive leopard.
-Later we drive to Lake Naivasha.
+Encounter friendly locals on a village visit before reaching Lake Naivasha - a birdwatcher's paradise with floating islands of papyrus reeds.
 Afternoon wind and storms can cause the lake to become suddenly rough and produce high waves.
 For this reason, the local Maasai christened the lake Nai'posha meaning 'rough water', which the British later misspelt as Naivasha.
-The waters of the lake draw a great range of game; giraffes wander among the acacia, buffalo wallow in the swamps and colobus monkeys call from the treetops while the lake's large hippo population while away the day in the shallows.
+The waters of the lake draw a great range of game; giraffes wander among the acacia, buffalo wallow in the swamps and colobus monkeys call from the treetops, while the lake's large hippo population while away the day in the shallows.
+Spend the next two nights in simply but neatly furnished.
+Cottages by the lake and explore this beautiful area independently.
+Accommodation: Naivasha Country Lodge Cottages (2 nights)

 Day 7 - 8

-Our destination today is the finest of Kenya's reserves, the Masai Mara (150km, approx. 5 hours drive).
+Your destination today is the finest of Kenya's reserves, the Masai Mara (150 km, approximately 5 hours drive).
 The Mara is effectively a northern extension of the Serengeti, the most famous of neighbouring Tanzania's national parks, which lies just across the border.
-Animals, of course, recognise no border and immense herds of blue wildebeest migrate across the savannah driven by the innate urge to find new grazing land on which to feed when the rest of the plains dry up.
-They arrive here each July/August; then in October start to head south again!
+Animals, of course, recognise no border and immense herds of blue wildebeest migrate across the savannah, driven by the innate urge to find new grazing land on which to feed.
+They arrive here each July and August; then in October start to head south again!
 At these times the plains teem with animals on the move, and the photographic opportunities are unrivalled.
-We should arrive at our lodge in time for lunch, followed by an afternoon game drive.
-We'll explore the extensive grassy plains where elephant, buffalo, zebra, giraffe, and various gazelles (with attendant predators of lion, cheetah, jackal and hyena) can be seen.
+You should arrive at your lodge in time for lunch.
+Then jump into 4x4's for an afternoon Game Drive.
+You'll explore the extensive grassy plains where elephant, buffalo, zebra, giraffe, and various gazelles - with attendant predators of lion, cheetah, jackal and hyena, can be seen.
+The next day wake before dawn to start our morning game drive when the sun comes up, one of the times of the day when most animals tend to be more active.
+After what is hopefully an exciting morning's drive you return to camp for lunch and to relax during the heat of the day.
+You set off again in the afternoon and expect to return to camp around sunset.
+However, depending on wildlife movements, you may on occasion do a full day's game drive and in this instance you'll stop en-route for a picnic lunch.
+Explore this diverse environment and view a multitude of wildlife.
+Spend an entire day on a wildlife spotting quest in the reserve and take brunch/lunch by the side of the Mara River - a great chance to spot crocs and hippos.
+Accommodation: Tented Camp (2 nights)

 The group flight will arrive into London today.